Sustainable Building and the Path to Net ZeroPublished on 2022-04-25

 #3 Tecla 3D Printed House – Ravenna, Italy

-Tecla is the first-ever eco-sustainable housing model 3D printed from local raw earth (a mix of clay and sand).
-Created by Mario Cucinella Architects, Tecla isn’t just a dazzling mix of modern and primaeval, but a building designed to respond to climatic conditions and optimal insulation and ventilation according to the climate needs.
+Tecla is the first-ever eco-sustainable housing model 3D printed from local raw earth (mix of clay and sand).
+Created by Mario Cucinella Architects Tecla isn’t just a dazzling mix of modern and primeval, but a building designed to respond to climatic conditions, and optimal insulation and ventilation according to the climate needs.

 #4 People’s Pavilion – Eindhoven, The Netherlands

-The people’s pavilion is a design statement of the transition into a circular economy; the pavilion is a 100% circular building made entirely with recycled materials collected by the residents of Eindhoven to show the world what is achievable when you get together with your community to create something with only recycled materials.
-The pavilion, which was a temporary installation, could seat 200 people.
+The people’s pavilion is a design statement of the transition into a circular economy, the pavilion is a 100% circular building made completely with recycled materials collected by the residents of Eindhoven with the goal to show the world what is achievable when you get together with your community to create something with only recycled materials.
+The pavilion, which was a temporary installation, had the capacity to seat 200 people.

-The People’s Pavilion won the Frame awards in Sustainable Design.
-Despite its short-lived life, it left a long-lasting effect on the new future in sustainable building, the vision that we can all take part in sustainable construction methods as a community.
+The People’s Pavilion won the Frame awards in Sustainable Design and despite its short-lived life, it left a long-lasting effect on the new future in sustainable building, the vision that as a community, we can all take part in sustainable construction methods.

 View this post on Instagram